 Icedrive is the more restrictive of the two.
 It limits versions with the free plan to three per file and will only keep these three versions for 15 days.
 Paid plans get 10 versions of a given file, which remain available for 180 days.
 There’s not a lot of flexibility with Icedrive, making it a frustrating choice for those who have project documents with many revisions.

-pCloud calls its file version feature “rewind,” and it’s not as intuitive as Icedrive’s or many other cloud storage services.
 With rewind, free accounts can access previous file versions for 15 days.
-Paid individual accounts get 30 days while business accounts have 180 days. pCloud doesn’t limit the number of file versions, and it offers the option to purchase extended file history as a separate add-on — making it the more flexible choice.
+Paid individual accounts get 30 days, while business accounts have 180 days. pCloud doesn’t limit the number of file versions users can generate, and you can purchase extended file history as a separate add-on — making it the more flexible choice.

 Backups

 Whether cloud storage comes with additional backup features may not matter to some people.
 Icedrive has a backup feature tied to its mobile app called the Backup Wizard.
 The Backup Wizard is a separate feature from automatic camera uploads.
-However, it’s only available with paid accounts.
+However, it’s available only with paid accounts.

-pCloud includes a backup feature at no extra cost, even for free accounts, although it’s not a true cloud backup service, as it doesn’t have advanced tools such as the option to use network attached storage.
 You can check our article for more information on the difference between cloud storage and backup.
 However, it is a flexible addition to any plan.
 Just note that whatever data you back up will count against your storage allotment.

 pcloud backup